subsyncit/subsyncit/CLIENT-SETUP.md

-# Subsyncit client computer installation
+# Installing Subsyncit on a client computer

 Python2 is required, as well as some `pip2` installed modules: